 Brushing twice daily and regular flossing will help remove food from your mouth, while semi-annual dental cleanings ensure that any tartar build-up is removed.
 You may need to consider professional breath treatment kits, which are designed to kill germs and destroy the source of volatile sulfur compounds that cause bad breath.
 Halitosis may indicate gum disease, so it’s important to let us evaluate your whole mouth.
 Visit our Vancouver City dental office so that we can recommend the right treatment to give you fresh breath and improve your dental health.

 Gum recession can occur for a number of reasons, including periodontal disease, overly aggressive brushing, or even just as part of the natural aging process.
-Instead of having to undergo invasive treatment to restore balance and wellness to your smile, patients at Lighthouse Dental can now receive the revolutionary Chao Pinhole Surgical Technique.
+Instead of having to undergo invasive treatment to restore balance and wellness to your smile, patients at Lighthouse Dental can now receive the revolutionary Conservative Surgical Technique.
 This procedure is suture and incision-free, resulting in less discomfort for the patient, faster recovery time, and many more valuable benefits.
 View the video below to learn more!